earthonion/RustCERevive/README.md

 - python server that pretends to be the official rust server
 - ps4 plugin to bypass psn and redirect traffic
-- makes rust console edition playable again
+- the goal is to makes rust console edition playable again

 ## quick setup